jeremiahogutu/react-boilerplate/README.md

 # React-boilerplate
-Boilerplate I use for when starting my react projects
+Boilerplate I use when starting my react projects